 - 1. The student appeals to the individual faculty member who served as the instructor of record for the course and who assigned the course grade. - 2.
-If the student is not satisfied with the instructor's decision, he or she can follow the appeals process through the Student Academic Appeals Committee in SEHD.
+If the student is not satisfied with the instructor's decision, the student can follow the appeals process through the Student Academic Appeals Committee in SEHD.